VassiliyCheremetiev/VassiliyCheremetiev.github.io/datastory.md

 - National reviews: reviews about an american beer from a different state
 - Foreign reviews: reviews about beers coming from outside of the USA

+[NAME] API allows us to easily compute the distance between two locations on earth.
+We take advantage of it by computing the distance between all breweries and US states.
 INSERT PLOT AND TALK ABOUT IT

 As we can see on the plot, California is the only state with more local than national reviews.
 All other states have a majority of national reviews with small portions of local and foreign ones.
 However, what interests us is the evolution over time of this distribution.
 After normalizing the monthly reviews' counts, we get these results: